ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

 cvt:pre:unnest
       0/1*: Inline nested expressions, currently Ands/Ors.

+cvt:prod (cvt:pre:prod)
+      Product preprocessing flags.
+Sum of a subset of the following bits:

+      1 - Quadratize higher-order products in the following order: integer terms first, then real-valued ones; in each group, smaller-range terms first.
+      2 - Logicalize products of 2 binary terms.
+Logicalizing means that the product is converted to a conjunction.
+If the solver does not support it natively (see acc:and), the conjunction is linearized.
+      4 - Logicalize products of >=3 binary terms.

+      Default: 1+4.
+That is, 2-term binary products which are not part of a higher-order binary product, are not logicalized by default.

+      Bits 2 or 4 imply bit 1.

 cvt:quadcon (passquadcon)
       Convenience option.
 Set to 0 to disable quadratic constraints.
 Synonym for acc:quad..=0.
 Currently this disables out-multiplication of